cantinilab/Mowgli/docs/source/index.rst

    utils

-Mowgli is a novel method for the integration of paired multi-omics data with any type and number of omics, combining integrative Nonnegative Matrix Factorization and Optimal Transport. `Read the preprint! <http://soon>`_
+Mowgli is a novel method for the integration of paired multi-omics data with any type and number of omics, combining integrative Nonnegative Matrix Factorization and Optimal Transport. `Read the preprint here <http://soon>`_ and `fork the code here <https://github.com/cantinilab/Mowgli>`_!

 Install the package
 -------------------